uo-ec607/lectures/08-regression/08-regression.md

 - `x1/x2` "nests" the second variable within the first (equivalent to `x1 + x1:x2`; more on this [later](#nestedmarg))
 - `x1*x2` includes all parent and interaction terms (equivalent to `x1 + x2 + x1:x2`)

-Generally speaking, if [not always](#nestedmarg), it is advisable to include the all parent terms alongside their interactions.
+As a rule of thumb, albeit [not always](#nestedmarg), it is generally advisable to include all of the parent terms alongside their interactions.
 This makes the `*` option a good default.

 For example, we might wonder whether the relationship between a person's body mass and their height is modulated by their gender.
-That is, we want to run a regression of the form
+That is, we want to run a regression of the form,

 $$Mass = \beta_0 + \beta_1 D_{Male} + \beta_2 Height + \beta_3 D_{Male} \times Height$$

-To implement this in R, we simply run the following
+To implement this in R, we simply run the following,

 ```r